Strictly Come Dancing 2020 line up | Meet JJ Chalmers - TheNewsTrace

 The tv presenter joins Strictly with an unbelievable again story.
 His profession as a Royal Marine Commando was reduce quick after he suffered life-changing accidents following an IED explosion in Afghanistan.

-After years of rehabilitation, nonetheless, JJ went on to compete within the 2014 Invictus Video games the place he captained the Trike Biking workforce and took dwelling three medals.
+After years of rehabilitation, nevertheless, JJ went on to compete within the 2014 Invictus Video games the place he captained the Trike Biking crew and took residence three medals.

-As a spokesperson for this inaugural Invictus Video games JJ bought an perception into TV and launched into a profession in broadcasting.
+As a spokesperson for this inaugural Invictus Video games JJ acquired an perception into TV and launched into a profession in broadcasting.

-His breakthrough position got here in 2016 as a Studio Presenter position for the Rio Paralympics.
+His breakthrough function got here in 2016 as a Studio Presenter function for the Rio Paralympics.

 Since 2017, he’s anchored BBC One’s protection of the Invictus Video games.